Skip to content

 The Atlas and Axis bones are 2 of the most distinct bones in the spine.
 Also the first and second bones of the neck so they are often referred to as C1 and C2.
 And since they lie just below

-savitr April 16, 2022April 19, 2022 Neuroscience, Spine Surgery Read more
+Savitr April 16, 2022April 19, 2022 Neuroscience, Spine Surgery Read more

 Spine.
 101.